Getting Started

 Read the skill instructions from `skills/<skill-name>/SKILL.md` and follow them.

-The $ARGUMENTS variable captures everything typed after the command name.
+Context from user: $ARGUMENTSThe $ARGUMENTS variable captures everything typed after the command name.

 Note: Slash commands are platform-specific.
 They work natively in Claude Code but require different invocation methods on other platforms.

-How Skills and Commands Relate¶
+How Skills and Commands Relate

 flowchart TD